NKIER200/FEWDCoursework-lab3-recipes-/README.md

 recipes were added to the entry for each food item.

 menu, ingredients list and recipes are now on the same page.

+The home page features a simple looping video of a pizza base having sauce applied to it.
+The navigation bar allows for acces to "Menu", About Us" and "Locations" from the "Home" page.

+navigate from the home page to 'menu' to view the recipes. click the arrow to open the accordion.

+this will allow you to see the category, the bio of the food item, the price of the food item, the recipe, a button, that when pressed calls the nutritional data.

+FetchNutrition, defys belief and reason by requesting the API 1.5k (one thousand and five hundred) times in less than ten minutes.
+There is no loop causing this. could be a mac issue.

+underneath the nutritional info, there is a number input and a button in order to submit a review for the recipe. multiple numerical reviews can be made.

+Finally, below the review area, there are two buttons.
+One to add to a menu, and one to add to an ingredients list.